desliem/mdeap/README.md

 ## What Is This?

 **MDeap 2**  is a convivial self contained Windows application capable of calculating basic data envelopment models (DEA).
-Tested on Windows 7, 8 and 10, it should run on all 32-bit and 64-bit versions Windows from XP on.
+Tested on Windows 7, 8 and 10, it should run on all 32-bit and 64-bit versions of Windows from XP on.
 [More...](readme_en.md)